Cannabis tax compliance: Planning for rescheduling

 Other considerations

-- We do not yet know how the IRS will handle the likely rescheduling.
+- We do not yet know how the IRS will handle the rescheduling.
 There is a possibility they will allow the Section 280E applicability to be retroactive to the start of the year, but this remains unknown.
 If they do not address the issue, it would be beneficial to incur more SG&A costs in the second part of the year.

 - Our assumption is that any rescheduling will be solely on a prospective basis, except for the potential to apply to the beginning of the current tax year.